 (iv) Real-Time Locational Adjusted Net Interchange – Each Market Participant shall have for each settlement interval a Real-Time Locational Adjusted Net Interchange at each Location equal to the Real-Time Adjusted Load Obligation plus the Real-Time Generation Obligation at that Location.

 Marginal Loss Revenue Load Obligation – Each Market Participant shall have for each settlement interval a Marginal Loss Revenue Load Obligation at each Location equal to the Real-Time Load Obligation adjusted by any energy related internal Real-Time bilateral transactions at that Location that the parties to those bilateral transactions have elected to include in their Marginal Loss Revenue Load Obligation for the purpose of allocating Day-Ahead Loss Revenue and Real-Time Loss Revenue.
 Contributions from Coordinated External Transactions shall be excluded from the Real-Time Load Obligation for purposes of determining Marginal Loss Revenue Load Obligation.

+Real-Time Demand Reduction Obligation for Demand Response Distributed Energy Resource Aggregations – Each Market Participant shall have for each settlement interval a Real-Time Demand Reduction Obligation at each Location equal to the MWhs of demand reduction provided by a Demand Response Distributed Energy Resource Aggregation at that Location in response to non-zero Dispatch Instructions.
+The MWhs of demand reduction provided by a Demand Response Distributed Energy Resource Aggregation are equal to the sum of the demand reductions produced by its Distributed Energy Resources, which is each Distributed Energy Resource’s performance as calculated pursuant to Section III.6.5(d), except such performance will not include any incremental energy injections for each Distributed Energy Resource.
+Demand reductions are increased by average avoided peak distribution losses.

 (c) Real-Time Energy Market Obligations For Demand Response Resources